Skip to content

 Solution

-Who is it for?
+Who is this for?

 We need to say that because all software products are different, there is not one silver bullet for all of them.